manuelbl/JavaDoesUSB/java-does-usb/jextract/README.md

   - `--include-typedef mystruct` if `mystruct` is actually a `struct`.
   - `--include-typedef mytypedef` if `mytypedef` is a `typedef` for a primitive type.

 - *jextract* resolves all _typedef_s to their actual types.
 So this library does not use any _--include-typedef_ option.
-And there does not seem any obvious use for it.
+And there does not seem any obvious use for it beyond cosmetics.

 ## Linux